How is OSA diagnosed in children?

 - brainwave activity (EEG), although this is less common

-The checks are done overnight in specialist sleep centres.
-You can usually sleep in a bed next to your child during the assessment.
+Depending on your local facilities, these checks may be done either overnight in specialist sleep centres or at home.
+If your child needs to come into hospital, you can usually sleep in a bed next to your child during the assessment.